Matteias Collet

 3. A DNS A and AAAA entry pointing to the relay server

-In addition, the design requires a total of 3 ULA ranges
+In addition, the design requires at lesat 2 ranges:

-1. A /48 Mesh ULA range, used for addressing and routing between the servers
+1. A /48 Mesh ULA range, used for addressing servers (further down referred to as Overlay ULA Prefix)

-Note that GUA addresses can be used as well (if any are available), however, LLA addresses should be avoided as they are not routable and require interfaces to be supplied for communication since they aren’t necessarily unique and have to be used with a target interface.
+Note that GUA addresses can be used as well (if any are available), however, LLA addresses should be avoided as they are not routable (and require interfaces to be supplied for communication since they aren’t necessarily unique).

 VPN Relay